Thomas Doty – Storyteller

 Before the arrival of Europeans along the Klamath River, native people built fish dams by placing large boulders across the width of the river.
 This allowed for both a resting place for salmon on their upriver spawning journeys as well as a good place to fish.
 The fish dams arose out of an Old Time "deal" with the Salmon People: we will help perpetuate your species in exchange for you providing us with food.

 This bargain of reciprocity was also dramatized at the yearly Sacred Salmon Ceremony.
 No salmon were taken at the height of the spring run while the first salmon dried on a rack.
-This might take several days and allowed thousands of salmon to leap the falls and swim past the fishermen to spawn upriver.
+This might take several days and allowed thousands of salmon to swim past the fishermen, upriver to spawn.

 Website © 1997- by Thomas Doty.